4d/docs/website/translated_docs/es/Menus/sdi.md

 Enabling and using the SDI mode in your application require the following steps:

-1. Check the **Use SDI mode on Windows** option in the "Interface" page of the Database Settings dialog box.
+1. Check the **Use SDI mode on Windows** option in the "Interface" page of the Settings dialog box.
 2. Build a merged application (standalone and/or client application).

 Then, when executed it in a supported context (see above), the merged application will work automatically in SDI mode.